studydefi/money256/README.md

 2. Run `npm start` inside the `smart-contracts` package to start a chain forked from Mainnet.

+3. Run `npx truffle migrate --network development` to migrate the contracts to the chain.

 3. Run `npm test` inside the `smart-contracts` package to run the test.